dniccum/nova-documentation/README.md

 * Syntax highlighting for code blocks (via [highlight.js](https://highlightjs.org/))
 * Replaces local links within the body content to work within the Nova environment.
 * Supports both browser light and dark themes.
+* Allows for customized login/authorization redirection logic if you want to customize what users see if they are not appropriately authenticated.

 ## Installation